3410 Transfer from One MCO to Another

 • is already enrolled with an IDD waiver program.

-PSU staff must complete the following activities within three business days from notification:
+PSU staff must complete the following activities within two business days from notification:

 • create a case record in the Texas Health and Human Services (HHS) Enterprise Administrative Record Tracking System (HEART), if applicable;